kgutwin/sns-to-activitypub/README.md

 delivered to you within a few seconds!

 ## TODO

-* The HTTP Signature checks are currently skeletal; digest, time, and source checks are nonexistent.
-This is not a critical issue but could cause bad actors to potentially forge messages.

 * The bot user's profile is very incomplete.
 An icon would be nice, and maybe also a more descriptive name.